Moment of Clarity™

 Most traditional safety systems capture surface-level events, checklists, behavior tallies, or incident logs.
 Moment of Clarity™ goes deeper.
 It captures the variations, patterns, breakdowns, and improvements that reveal the true state of the system.

-Categories of Capture
+Categories Moment of Clarity Captures

 Dumb, Dangerous, Difficult, Different.
 These indicate friction, overload, or poorly designed expectations that signal deeper risk.